Intrinsic Image Transfer for Illumination Manipulation: Experimental Results

+We now verify the proposed IIT model with the aid of an extra ``exemplar'' image.
+As explained in Section 3.2, our model may require a latent illumination layer in the sense that the underlying target illumination in many illumination-related tasks could deviate greatly from that of the original image.
+Nevertheless, it is not easy to provide such an illumination layer because of the inherent intractability of intrinsic image decomposition.
+Alternatively, we introduce a pre-computed ``exemplar'' and use it to provide the underlying illumination approximately.
+We have also interpreted that it is always tractable in practice to find a suitable exemplar under the well-known spatial-smoothing illumination and illumination-invariant reflectance prior knowledge.

+We take two representative exemplars into account to verify the easy-fulfilled requirements of the exemplar and its benefits to image illumination manipulation.
+The first class of exemplars is generated by the simple TMO methods --- for example, contrast limited adaptive histogram equalization (CLAHE) method\cite{Zuiderveld1994Contrast} which provides an exemplar with fine-balanced illumination distribution but distorted local details.
+The second class of exemplars is given by the existing cutting-edge methods, which usually provide an exemplar exhibiting better quality with not so strong local artifacts as the CLAHE ones.
+They are selected in consideration of the different properties in color, saturation, textures, noises, and illumination conditions.
+Notice that, we specify the fine-balanced illumination distribution of the exemplar, but the proposed IIT framework does not rely on any specified exemplars.

 Firstly, we show the results with a CLAHE exemplar.
 We set ${\{ \mathcal{N}_{i}, \delta_s \} = \{5\times5, 2.0}\}$ and ${\{ \mathcal{N}_{i}, \delta_s,\delta_r \} = \{5\times5,}$ ${2.0, 0.2\}}$ for the Gaussian and bilateral filters, respectively.
 In regard to the LLE weights, we choose ${\Omega_{i}=\{5\times5\}}$ and ${\epsilon=1e-5}$.
 The global parameters ${\alpha}$, ${\beta}$, ${\gamma}$ are set to 0.8, 100 and 0.2 respectively.
-We impose ${\alpha + \gamma =1}$ to limit the output results between the source and exemplar; and a large ${\beta}$ is utilized to force the output local textures to be more consistent with the source image.
-We adopt the default parameter-settings for the CLAHE algorithm~\cite{Zuiderveld1994Contrast} as explained therein.
-As shown in Fig. 3, our IIT algorithm indeed exhibits significant improvements in suppressing the serious noise and distortions, especially in the regions ''faces'' and ``traffic lights'' in top row, and around the swan's ``neck'' and ``wing'' of the bottom row.
-In addition, tiny difference occurs between using the Gaussian filter and bilateral filter.
+We impose ${\alpha + \gamma =1}$ to limit the output result between the source and exemplar; and a large ${\beta}$ is utilized to force the output local textures to be more consistent with the source image.
+A larger $\gamma$ gives the result more identical to the source image.
+We adopt the default parameter-settings for the CLAHE algorithm\cite{Zuiderveld1994Contrast} without the specifications.
+As shown in Fig. \ref{fig:fig3}, the exemplar in Fig. \ref{fig:fig3b} is generated by the CLAHE algorithm with the fine-balanced illumination but distorted local details, while our IIT algorithm exhibits significant improvements in suppressing the local noises and distortions, especially around the swan's ``neck'' and ``wing'' regions in Fig. \ref{fig:fig3c} and Fig. \ref{fig:fig3d}.
+Moreover, tiny visual differences occur between using the Gaussian and bilateral filters.